robertgentel/FlowState/README.md

 2. Install UPBGE from https://github.com/UPBGE/blender
 3. In order for you radio to work in the internal player, place a copy of gamecontrollerdb.txt in ```YOUR_UPBGE_FOLDER/2.79/datafiles/gamecontroller```
 4. Open game.blend

+## My Controller Doesn't work!!!
+If under settings>controller you don't see stick movement from the radio you've connected, please follow this tutorial.
+Then create a github issue stating the controller or dongle you are trying to use, and the controller mapping text you got from AntiMicro.
+Please remember that if all else fails, you can connect your BetaFlight flight controller and reciever to the computer and use it as the joystick input as seen here https://www.youtube.com/watch?v=wuobzowLfj0